gpierard/music-listening-behaviour/README.md

 - Inside the project, test with `kedro test`, run with `kedro run`, and explore with `kedro jupyter notebook` and `kedro ipython`.

-#### troubleshooting

-- If, like me, `pip install "kedro-datasets[pandas]"` fails, you could install with `--no-deps` and manually install `tables==3.7.0` for example.
-I provided the result of `pip freeze > src/requirements_freeze.txt`.
-- Please note that depending on your platform, running local spark clusters might require some Hadoop configuration.
-This could cause bugs, especially when writing spark files.

 ## Approach

 ### Your mission